tianchaijz/dot-vimrc/README.md

 tianchaijz's Vim config
 ==================
-This is a well organized vim configuration.
+This is a well organized Vim configuration.

 ## Installation / Upgrading